teesloane/Auth-Boss/README.md

 **Wow tokens sound cool.
 Are they better than session based auth?**

-You're asking the wrong person pal.
+You're asking the wrong person, pal.
 I'm just writing this to help my brain figure things out.
 Like most things on the internet there are lots of people with strong opinions one way or another.
 I'm doing my best to make it the case that you won't find those here (Although many of the links I've posted from my research are full of strong opinions or are financially biased).

 For more fun disclaimers visit the `disclaimer` section above.